08 Feb 2023

 The casualties slipping through the net include those who are partly at fault for the accident in which they were involved, or who are related to the person at fault.
 Others who mistakenly think they cannot make a claim, are those injured by a driver not subsequently prosecuted by the police, or who were in a crash with an uninsured driver or unknown driver.
 The injured party in all these scenarios could still be entitled to compensation to help them rebuild their lives.

-According to the RAC Foundation, by September last year there were 40.8 million licensed vehicles on the UK’s roads, including 33.2 million cars, 4.1 million vans, 1.5 million motorcyles, 500,000 HGVs, and 150,000 buses and coaches2.
-On top of this there are also an unknown number of cycles and, of course, pedestrians.
+According to the RAC Foundation, by September last year there were 40.8 million licensed vehicles on the UK’s roads, including 33.2 million cars, 4.1 million vans, 1.5 million motorcyles, 500,000 HGVs, and 150,000 buses and coaches.
+On top of this there are also an unknown number of bicycles and, of course, pedestrians.
 With all these different users sharing our crowded roads, it is therefore unsurprising that accidents happen.

-· The driver or rider failing to look properly (37%)
+• The driver or rider failing to look properly (37%)

-· The driver or rider failing to judge the other person’s path or speed (19%)
+• The driver or rider failing to judge the other person’s path or speed (19%)

-· The driver or rider acting recklessly, hurried driving or speeding (16%)
+• The driver or rider acting recklessly, hurried driving or speeding (16%)

-· A poor turn or manoeuvre (12%)
+• A poor turn or manoeuvre (12%)

-· Loss of control (11%)
+• Loss of control (11%)

 And whilst there have been considerable advances in vehicle technology, the likelihood of head injuries at speeds in excess of 10 mph remains high.

 A TBI is usually caused by an impact to the head.
 This external force can cause a focal injury to the brain.
 An impact to the head, or if the head is violently shaken without any impact, can also cause what is known as an acceleration/deceleration injury.
 This is where there is a sudden violent movement of the head causing the brain to move and rotate inside the skull.
 These can cause bruising (contusion) to the brain and trauma to the blood vessels causing bleeding (hematoma or haemorrhage).
 Contusions and Bleeds will usually be seen on head scans; however, an acceleration/deceleration injury can cause the shearing or stretching of the nerve fibres (axons) inside the brain which are microscopic and unlikely to be visible on a brain scan.
-Concussions and those labelled a ‘mild head injury’ are also unlikely to be seen on any scan but can cause ongoing symptoms for some which can have significant consequences– see our blog on concussion.

 The risk of TBI also depends on road user type (i.e. car, motorbike, bicycle or pedestrian), the speed of impact and the direction of impact.
 The higher the speed, the greater the impact on the skull and the brain.
 Research has shown that the risk of brain injury triples when the impact velocity is doubled.